AmbireTech/adex-protocol/README.md

 * tokenAmount
 * oceanDescriptor - validators, goal, etc.

-Bids are not meant to be interacted with directly, rather they will be handled programatically
+Bids are not meant to be interacted with directly by publishers/advertisers, rather they will be handled programatically.
+For example, if you're an advertiser, you'd set a campaign with a budget and targets, and the dApp would automatically portion this out to individual bids.

 ### Core